Scolymia cubensis: Reproduction

 The species reproduces sexually by broadcast spawning.
 S. cubensis does not own a strong intraspecific "immune-recognition system", which allows them to fuse with themselves.
 After fertilization, the new larva floats in open water and eventually lands on a reef deposit.
 If this larvae lands close enough to another adult S. cubensis they have a high probability to fuse together as the larval S. cubensis grows.
 When S. cubensis fuse they form a common calcareous deposit in between them.
 This results in di- or tri corallites or corals that are made of two or three S. cubensis corals all fused together.
 The subunits are genetically different as a result of the sexual reproduction but can still fuse together as if they are the same individual.

 Behavior

 Self-management

 Scolymia cubensis like to settle on reefs that have steep angles to more easily dispose of sediments that get caught around their oral disks.
 They get rid of the build-up of sediments by using their mucus strands along with water currents to congregate the sediments to edge of their oral disc.
-Once at the edge of the oral disc, their mouth will periodically ungulate or move in and out to shake off the sediments.
+Once at the edge of the oral disc, their mouth will periodically undulate or move in and out to shake off the sediments.
 The sediments when being gathered for disposal are moved downward towards the part of the oral disc that is most downslope; so they also have the assistance of gravity to help them out.
 This action is easier for corals that are aligned at a steep angle than corals that are aligned horizontally.